-In February 2015, NIAMS launched the Supplements to Advance Research, or STAR, awards program to provide additional support for early career-stage investigators.
-Supplemental funding provided by the STAR awards allows early-established investigators who have renewed their first NIAMS-funded R01 grant to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
-The award also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
-In July 2015, the NIAMS awarded STAR supplements to three investigators.
+The NIAMS STAR program provides supplemental funding for early-career stage investigators who have renewed their first NIAMS-funded R01 grant.
+The supplement enables these scientists to pursue innovative and high-risk research within the broader scope of a current NIAMS-funded, peer-reviewed research project.
+It also helps investigators to expand a single, structured research project into a broader multi-faceted research program.
+In FY 2021, two investigators received NIAMS STAR supplements.

 Erika Geisbrecht, Ph.D., is a professor of biochemistry and molecular biophysics at Kansas State University.
 She leads an NIAMS-supported research project using the Drosophila model to determine mechanisms that prevent protein aggregation, and ultimately cellular degeneration, in muscle.
 The findings will provide insight into how protein aggregates can be cleared effectively to reduce disease states and offer an opportunity to eventually develop successful therapeutic strategies to maintain healthy cells.
 The STAR award funding will support her team’s effort to expand the knowledge about how protein complexes that mediate protein clearance are also possible regulators of sarcomere (the functional unit of a muscle fiber) remodeling.